Effects of Lorentz violation in the Higgs sector of the Minimal Standard Model Extension: Introduction

 \section{Introduction}

-Currently, there are founded reasons to believe that the Lorentz Symmetry could not be satisfied at very high energies or equivalently at short distances.
-This has raised the interest in searching for signals to confirm it.
-The Standard Model Extension (SME) is an effective field theory formulation that encompasses the Standard Model (SM) coupled to general relativity along with all possible operators for Lorentz violating~\cite{SME-1,SME-2}.
-This model predicts, for instance, unconventional physics effects such as birefringence \cite{SME} or can give alternative, although even perhaps possible, explanation to the neutrino oscillation phenomenon, based on Lorentz and CPT violation \cite{netri-oscil-cpt}.
+Currently, there are well established reasons to believe that the Lorentz Symmetry could not be satisfied at very high energies or equivalently at short distances.
+This has raised the interest in searching for signals to confirm whether there exists Lorentz Symmetry violation.
+The Standard Model Extension (SME) is an effective field theory formulation that encompasses the Standard Model (SM) coupled to general relativity along with all possible field operators for Lorentz violation~\cite{SME-1,SME-2}.
+This effective theory predicts, for instance, unconventional physics effects such as birefringence \cite{SME}, anisotropies in particle dispersion relations, modified particle kinematics as well as modified particle dynamics, etc. \cite{colladay1,kostelecky}, or it can give alternative, although even perhaps possible, explanation to the neutrino oscillation phenomenon, based on Lorentz and CPT violation \cite{netri-oscil-cpt,netri-oscil-cpt-1,netri-oscil-cpt-2,netri-oscil-cpt-3,netri-oscil-cpt-4}.
 However, currently no one experimental evidence exits that corroborates the Lorentz symmetry violation.
-The full Lagrangian of the SME contains renormalizable and non-renormalizable Lorentz violating terms that are the result of products of operators with coefficients independent of coordinates in such a way that any experimental signal for Lorentz violation, can be expressed in terms of one or more of these coefficients.
-The operators are classified according to their mass dimension.
-A restricted case is the minimal standard model extension (MSME) which is constructed with operators of mass dimension 4 or less \cite{SME}.
-The SME contains great quantity of parameters in the sector of matter that have been studied by means of different terrestrial high precision experiments or astrophysical observations.
-Concerning the MSME, many of the aforementioned coefficients in the model are reported in Ref. \cite{sme-rmf} which is continuously updated.
+The full Lagrangian of the SME contains renormalizable and non-renormalizable Lorentz violating terms that are the result of products of field operators with coefficients independent of coordinates in such a way that any experimental signal for Lorentz violation, can be expressed in terms of one or more of these coefficients.
+The field operators are classified according to their mass dimension.
+A restricted case is the minimal Standard Model Extension (mSME) which is constructed with field operators of mass dimension 4 or less \cite{SME}.
+The SME contains an infinity quantity of Lorentz-violating coefficients in: the matter, gauge, Higgs and gravity sectors.
+A lot of these coefficients have been studied by means of different terrestrial high precision experiments or astrophysical observations.
+Concerning the mSME, many of the aforementioned coefficients are reported in Ref. \cite{sme-rmf} which is continuously updated.